Therapy Didn't Work for Me Until I Changed This One Thing

 As I navigated through these realizations, I became aware of ‘the playing field’ —the inherent nature of this world and the challenges it presents.
 It became apparent to me that struggling didn’t always equate to failing or sabotaging myself.
 At times, it was merely a test of resilience; other times, it was the result of circumstances beyond my control, or simply the conditions I inherited from birth.
 And yes, sometimes it was self-sabotage.

-I also came to realize how LOA—despite its growing popularity among Muslims and other monotheists—is a subtle form of shirk (associating partners with God).
-It attributes divine power to the self, rather than The Creator.
-It seduced me into thinking I could manifest into reality with my thoughts and feelings align, but in truth, it left me more spiritually disconnected.
 I’m a ‘doer’ so I always used to pair massive action along with my positive thinking and positive vibes.
-But I realize now how egocentric and manipulative Law of Attraction really is.
+But I realize now how egocentric and manipulative LOA really is.
 We should want better for ourselves.
 We should aim high.
 We should take radical ownership and responsibility of our affairs.
-What’s not constructive, though, is the thinking that everything happens because of you, you control every aspect of your existence, you control the outcome, or that you are infinitely capable.
+What’s not constructive is the belief that everything happens because of you, or that you can control every aspect of your existence and all outcomes, or that you are infinitely capable.
 We have limitations—and that’s ok.
-This life and world is messy—and that’s ok too!
+We have imperfections—and that’s a normal part of the human experience.
+This life, this world is messy—and that’s ok too!
 We can move through this world and still attain a sense of peace and security without being a superhuman and without having absolute control over all things.
-It’s very difficult for people who have experienced trauma to reliquish control and to find deep peace within.
+This concept is very difficult for people who have experienced trauma—to reliquish their control, trust in Divine decree, and to find deep peace within.
 But it’s not impossible.

 Transformation… finally!